rdio/algorithms/posts/hack_day.md

 - Eavesdrop.
 This hack was intended to be built into the people page on mobile if we ever build that.
-The idea behind this hack was that you could go to a page and see all of the people you are following who are online and what they are currently listening too.
+The idea behind this hack was that you could go to a page and see all of the people you are following who are online and what they are currently listening to.
 When you click on them you would instantly be eavesdropping on their playback.
 So every song they listen to would load up on your player.

 The problem with these two hacks is that neither one of them would probably make it